 Engaging in education with a multi-cultural perspective

-Westminster Christian School desires to provide international high school students with an environment that inspires students in a grace-filled learning community to discover God and His creation, develop their unique gifts and abilities, and display Christ confidently in their lives.
+Westminster Christian School desires to provide international high school students with a Christ-centered education that develops faith-rooted and life-ready students.
 In this, we also see great value in learning and engaging in education from a multi-cultural perspective, both to the international students as well as in our immediate school community.
 Westminster Christian School is authorized under Federal law to enroll non-immigrant alien students.

 International student application process

 All forms must be submitted in English or with an English translation.
 Our international student application documentation includes the following: